Spectrum-CETB/ML-OpenCV-Projects/Project-1/Description.md

 ### M or B type Cancer.

 # Objective:
-### the aim is to train a Machine learning model that will predict the type of cancer from which the person is suffering by
-### the given parameters.
+### the aim is to train a Machine learning model that will predict the type of cancer from which the person is suffering from the given parameters.